 - Stir in the sliced bananas, diced strawberries, and Nilla Wafers.
 Mix until everything’s evenly coated—no layering here.

-- Spoon into a large serving bowl or individual cups.
-Cover and refrigerate for at least 6 hours (overnight is best if you’ve got the patience) until the cookies are soft and the whole thing is creamy and dreamy.
-Dust with extra matcha if you’re feeling fancy—or just grab a spoon and go in.
+- Spoon into a serving bowl or individual cups.
+Cover and refrigerate at least 6 hours (overnight is best) until the cookies soften and everything sets.
+Dust with extra matcha before serving, if desired.

 Notes